mautic/user-documentation/docs/configuration/settings.rst

 If a Campaign or Webhook is automatically unpublished because of a high volume of errors, Mautic sends a notification alerting Users.

 * **Send notification to author** - Set this field to Yes to send an Email notification to the User who created the unpublished Campaign or Webhook.
 If the User is deleted, no notification is sent.

-* **Email addresses to receive notifications** - To send notifications to Users other than the author, enter a comma-separated list of Email addresses.
-You can include distribution lists and addresses of the Users who are not present in the Mautic instance.

 Landing page settings
 *********************